-Where a pharmacy contractor passes a complaint to another body such as another pharmacy contractor or the Area Team, or is passed a complaint by another body, both the pharmacy contractor and that other body have a duty to co-operate to ensure that the handling of the complaint is coordinated and ensuring the complainant receives a coordinated response.
+Where a pharmacy contractor passes a complaint to another body such as another pharmacy contractor or the local NHS Team or is passed a complaint by another body, both the pharmacy contractor and that other body have a duty to co-operate to ensure that the handling of the complaint is coordinated and ensuring the complainant receives a coordinated response.

 Time limit for making a complaint